kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 jqXHR is basically the traditional `XMLHttpRequest` object already in the browser, but wrapped in a specific API created by jQuery.
 The jQuery documentation refers to jqXHR as a "superset" of the browser's XHR.

 An important part of the API are jQuery "promises" which are part of the jQuery Deffered object.
-This guide focuses on using the jQuery Deffered object with AJAX-related functionality, but it can do more than what will be discussed here...<a href="http://api.jquery.com/category/deferred-object/" target="blank" title="Read more about jQuery Deffereds">read the jQuery documentation to learn more about jQuery Deffereds</a>.
+This guide focuses on using the jQuery Deffered object with AJAX-related functionality, but it can do more than what will be discussed here...<a href="http://api.jquery.com/category/deferred-object/" target="blank" title="Read more about jQuery Deferreds">read the jQuery documentation to learn more about jQuery Deferreds</a>.

 <a name="what-is-a-javascript-promise"></a>
 <h4 class="h4-guide">What is a Promise</h4>
 Promises are not a new technology, but are relatively new to JavaScript and are gaining an important role in the language.
 Discussing them in full is also beyond the scope of this guide but it's good to understand their basic ideas.

-According to the <a href="https://promisesaplus.com/" target="blank">community-led Promises specifcation</a>:
+According to the <a href="https://promisesaplus.com/" target="blank">community-led Promises specification</a>:

 > *A promise represents the eventual result of an asynchronous operation.
 The primary way of interacting with a promise is through its `then` method, which registers callbacks to receive either a promise’s eventual value or the reason why the promise cannot be fulfilled.*